Ivo-Evans/blog/docs/readme.md

 CONTENT
 ```

 "title: ", "tag: " and "date: " must start a line and be lower case.
 Matching will occur from the ": " to the end of that line.
+You do not need to worry about the order in which lines occur.

 content matching works differently.
 * For CONTENT markers to be matched they need to be on their own lines.